Marilyn S. Kite

-Marilyn Stebner Kite (born October 22, 1947) is a former justice of the Wyoming Supreme Court, serving on the high court from 2000 to 2015.
+Marilyn Stebner Kite (born October 2, 1947) is an American lawyer who served as a justice of the Wyoming Supreme Court from 2000 to 2015.
 She was elected chief justice by her fellow justices in 2010 and served one term.

 She is a native of Laramie, Wyoming and attended law school there at the University of Wyoming.
 Kite was the first woman named to the position of chief justice in Wyoming.